 Scholarly publishing has evolved over hundreds of years from the closed communications of learned societies to large publishing concerns with portfolios of thousands of journals and books.
 Over the years varying societal changes and medium disruptions have contributed to an influx of research outputs, broader dissemination, and the introduction of new business models.
 The most recent transition to a predominantly online research environment has presented vast opportunities to researchers, as well as challenges to the publishing ecosystem, especially to library budgets.
 This guide addresses issues in scholarly publishing, as well as tools and resources to help the researcher navigate and succeed within the evolving publishing environment.

 Consult a journal directory to find a journal's publishing information, search by publishing criteria, and confirm its legitimacy.
-The journal information included in these directories varies by scope of coverage, bibliographic information, and search tools.
-Use a journal directory to answer basic questions about possible publishing venues: What is the review process?
+A directory can address questions such as: What is the journal's review process?
 What are the metrics?
 Where is it indexed?
-What are the aims and scope?
+What are the journal's aims and scope?
 Can I publish open access?

 Directory of Open Access Journals (DOAJ) (Open Access)